 The Palms Medical Centre Limited has been providing quality medical care to the residents of and visitors to Palmerston North and the surrounding regions of the lower North Island for nearly 25 years.
 The practice started out as ‘The Doctors’ and was located next to Pak-n-Save in Ferguson Street.
 In 2006 the practice relocated to a purpose-built premise at the site of the old Phoenix Garden Centre, 445 Ferguson Street, Palmerston North, and become known as The Palms Medical Centre.
 The visionary concept of providing a centrally located, one-stop health shop where a welcoming Community GP Centre and Urgent Care Centre is located next door to a pharmacy, x-ray, ultrasound, dental, physiotherapy, specialists, complete with a relaxing café and over 150 carparks was pioneering at the time.

-For many years, The Palms has continued to accept new enrolments, employing 18 full-time and part-time doctors, a prescribing nurse, and over twenty full-time and part-time nurses, as well as a small of team of radiologists.
+For many years, The Palms has continued to accept new enrollments, employing full-time and part-time doctors, a prescribing nurse, and over full-time and part-time nurses, as well as a small of team of radiologists.
 Patients are assigned to a doctor, of their own choice.
-This approach provides a higher level of continuity of care, than when patients are randomly-allocated to GPs.
+This approach provides a higher level of continuity of care, than when patients are randomly allocated to GPs.

 The Palms recognised that arranging transport to access medical advice was a barrier for some, establishing a free Highbury Community Clinic held Monday nights, 6pm to 7.30pm in conjunction with the Highbury Community Churches’ free dinners.
 This clinic is available to all residents of the Highbury community and is situated at the Te Wakahuia Manawatu Trust premises on the corner of Pembroke St and Highbury Avenue, in Palmerston North across from the Legacy Church.